 303.3 Location of fuel containers.

-Fuel containers shall be located at least 10 feet (3048 mm) from the burner.
+Fuel containers shall be located not less than 10 feet (3048 mm) from the burner.

 Exception: Containers properly insulated from heat or flame are allowed to be within 2 feet (610 mm) of the burner.

-An operating kettle shall be attended by a minimum of one employee knowledgeable of the operations and hazards.
+An operating kettle shall be attended by not less than one employee knowledgeable of the operations and hazards.
 The employee shall be within 100 feet (30 480 mm) of the kettle and have the kettle within sight.
 Ladders or similar obstacles shall not form a part of the route between the attendant and the kettle.

 303.5 Fire extinguishers.

 There shall be a portable fire extinguisher complying with Section 906 and with a minimum 40-B:C rating within 25 feet (7620 mm) of each asphalt (tar) kettle during the period such kettle is being utilized.
 Additionally, there shall be one portable fire extinguisher with a minimum 3-A:40-B:C rating on the roof being covered.